BreX900/mek-packages/stripe_terminal/README.md

 ## Features

-All features of android and ios sdk are supported
+All features of android and ios sdk are supported (Also the TapToPay feature)
-- Android sdk version: 2.22.0
+- Android sdk version: 2.23.0
-- IOS sdk version: 2.22.0
+- IOS sdk version: 2.23.1

 > Offline mode is not supported